What is tuberculosis?

 - Feel guilty about the stress this is causing to family members or friends who are worried about getting TB or already have it.

 Your doctor or health department can help you find a counsellor or social worker to help you cope with your feelings.

-- Don't go to work or school while you can spread the TB infection.
+- Don't go to work or school while you can spread TB.
 Sleep in a bedroom by yourself until you can no longer infect other people.

 - Open windows in a room where you must stay for a while, if the weather allows it.
 This can help get rid of TB bacteria from the air in the room.

 - Cover your mouth when you sneeze or cough.
 Until you have been on antibiotics for about 2 weeks, you can easily spread the disease to others.
 After coughing, dispose of the soiled tissue in a covered container.
 Talk with your doctor about other precautions you can take to prevent the spread of TB.

 Several antibiotics are used at the same time to treat active tuberculosis (TB) disease.
 For people who have multidrug-resistant TB, treatment may continue for as long as 24 months.
 These antibiotics are given as pills or injections.

 For active TB, there are different treatment recommendations for children, pregnant women, people who have HIV and TB, and people who have drug-resistant TB.